History

 The Fenians

-On the 14th of May 1870, he was arrested at Paddington Station in London for smuggling arms to Ireland.
-He was charged with treason-felony and sentenced to fifteen years’ penal servitude.
-After 7 ½ years imprisonment, he was released on a ticket of leave, and returned to Ireland in January 1878, along with three other released prisoners.
-On their return, they were welcomed by Irish Political leaders including Parnell and James Daly.
+On 14 May 1870, Davitt was arrested at Paddington Station in London for attempting to smuggle arms to Ireland.
+Convicted of treason-felony, he was sentenced to fifteen years in prison.
+After serving seven and a half years, he was released on a ticket of leave in January 1878, along with three other prisoners.
+On their return to Ireland, they were warmly welcomed by national leaders, including Charles Stewart Parnell and James Daly.

 The Land Reform Movement